-Graham was not employed by either organization in any capacity prior to 1956, although eventually Graham's works were exclusively created through these organizations.
+Graham was not employed by either organization in any capacity prior to 1956,26 although eventually Graham's works were exclusively created through these organizations.27

-In 1968, the Foundation's name was changed to the Martha Graham Center of Contemporary Dance.
-The Center served as an umbrella organization for the incorporated School and the unincorporated Company.
-Although separately incorporated, the Center and the School largely operated as a single entity.
-By 1980, the two corporations filed combined statements and had identical boards of trustees.
-Graham served as Artistic Director and a board member of both the Center and the School from 1966 until her death in 1991.
-Graham's responsibilities as Artistic Director were "to create new dances, to maintain the repertory of dances, to rehearse the company, and to supervise the School."
+In 1968, the Foundation's name was changed to the Martha Graham Center of Contemporary Dance.28 The Center served as an umbrella organization for the incorporated School and the unincorporated Company.29 Although separately incorporated, the Center and the School largely operated as a single entity.30 By 1980, the two corporations filed combined statements and had identical boards of trustees.31 Graham served as Artistic Director and a board member of both the Center and the School from 1966 until her death in 1991.32 Graham's responsibilities as Artistic Director yof dances, to rehearse the company, and to supervise the School.33 conduct of such school... to compose, perform and demonstrate, and to commission the composition, performance and demonstration of dances, ballets, dramas and music."